 Q. Where did you study?

-I studied Psychology at the University of Queensland, Psychoanalysis at Deakin University, Medical Herbalism at the University of New England and Drug and Alcohol Dependence at Turning Point Drug and Alcohol Centre.
+I studied Psychology at the University of Queensland, Psychoanalysis at Deakin University, Nursing Practice at Monash University, Medical Herbalism at the University of New England and Drug and Alcohol Dependence at Turning Point Drug and Alcohol Centre.
 Being a Psychologist is a commitment to learning for life.
 Currently I am working towards a Professional Doctorate and PhD in Integrative Medicine.
 I also went to Paris, after graduating and studied French at the Sorbonne Universite.

 Q. How did you become a Psychologist?